yxL05/yxL05/README.md

 Summaries of my pinned repos:

 ## GDM Studios _(WIP)_
-> Private repo.
-I'll add an itch.io here when the game is done (due March 28).
-I can always just send the latest build on request though.
 - __Project summary__: A much longer project (weekly updates until end of March) I'm making with the same fellas as McGameJam.
 It will be a platformer with story elements.
 Looking forward to the reveal in March!
 - __What I will do / What I did__: Everything that's UI / settings / main menu.
 Will update art and sound soon.
 - __Languages__: Unity Engine, C#